 - All new homes to be ‘zero carbon ready’, with no new homes delivered under the new system needed to be retrofitted as we achieve our commitment to net zero carbon emissions by 2050

-The consultation on Planning for the Future’s proposed changes opened on 6 August 2020 and closes at 11.45pm on 29 October 2020.
+The consultation on these proposed changes closed on 29 October 2020.

 Reactions to Planning for the Future’s proposals

-The proposed reforms have, though, received a mixed response and have attracted some controversy.
+The proposed reforms received a mixed response and attracted some controversy.

-Some have welcomed the proposed changes.
+Some welcomed the proposed changes.
 In the press release accompanying the white paper, the CEO of Gleeson Homes, James Thomson, offered strong support for the proposals and particularly the commitment to build 300,000 new homes a year.
-In the same press release, the chief UK policy director of the Confederation of British Industry, Matthew Fell, was quoted as saying that the proposed reforms would allow housebuilders to get to work and good quality homes could help meet climate targets.
+In the same press release, the chief UK policy director of the Confederation of British Industry, Matthew Fell, said that the proposed reforms would allow housebuilders to get to work and good quality homes could help meet climate targets.
 The Chief Executive of Network Homes, Helen Evans, welcomed the proposals which would (she said) help increase the delivery of affordable homes.

 Review of the current planning system

-Also on 6 August 2020, the Government launched a consultation on changes to the current planning system.
-The consultation closes at 11.45pm on 1 October 2020.
+Also on 6 August 2020, the Government launched a consultation on changes to the current planning system (PDF).
+The consultation closed on 1 October 2020.

-The August 2020 newsletter from the chief planner at the Ministry of Housing, Communities and Local Government (MHCLG) summarises the proposed changes, which cover four main areas of policy:
+The August 2020 newsletter (PDF) from the chief planner at the Ministry of Housing, Communities and Local Government (MHCLG, now the Department for Levelling Up, Housing and Communities, DLUHC) summarised the proposed changes, which cover four main areas of policy:

-Here, the consultation document sets out proposals for setting developer contributions for First Homes.
-The consultation document suggests that planning applications should seek to capture the same amount of value as would be captured under the LPA’s existing published affordable housing policy within its Local Plan.
-A quarter of affordable housing on site should be First Homes and the consultation document offers two options for the remaining three quarters.
+Delivering First Homes: Planning issues: First Homes are one form of affordable housing.
+The consultation document set out proposals for setting developer contributions for First Homes.
+A quarter of affordable housing on site should be First Homes and the consultation document offered two options for the remaining three quarters.

-As the Commons Library briefing Planning Obligations (Section 106 Agreements) explains in more detail, planning obligations (sometimes known as section 106 agreements or “affordable housing levies”) are legally enforceable obligations entered into under section 106 of the Town and Country Planning Act 1990 (as amended) to mitigate the impacts of a development proposal.
-The obligations may be provided by the developers “in kind” – by the developer building or providing directly the matters necessary to fulfil the obligation, for example by building a number of affordable homes for an area – or in the form of financial payments.
-(In some cases, it can be a combination of both).
-The Planning Practice Guidance on planning obligations states that contributions should be sought from only for major developments, which for residential development means 10 or more homes or a site with an area of 0.5 hectares or more.
+Threshold for developer contributions: As the Commons Library briefing Planning Obligations (Section 106 Agreements) explains in more detail, planning obligations are legally enforceable obligations entered into under section 106 of the Town and Country Planning Act 1990 (as amended) to mitigate the impacts of a development proposal.
+They may be provided by the developers “in kind”, in the form of financial payments, or (in some cases) as a combination of both.
+The Planning Practice Guidance (PPG) on planning obligations states that contributions should be sought only for major developments, which for residential development means 10 or more homes or a site with an area of 0.5 hectares or more.

-Under the heading of supporting small and medium-sized developers, the consultation document remarks that SME builders build the majority of smaller sites, which tend to build out more quickly.
-It proposes to go beyond the current power to defer Community Infrastructure Levy payments and extend the support given to SMEs in economic recovery by raising to 40 or 50 homes the threshold at which developer contributions would be sought, for a time-limited period which would end “as the economy recovers from the impact of Covid-19”.
-The consultation document acknowledges that there will be a “trade-off between introducing measures to increase the number of developable small sites and the importance of securing section 106 planning obligations to deliver affordable housing including First Homes”.
-The Government also proposes to scale up the site size threshold at the same proportion as the increase in the number of homes threshold.
+The consultation document proposed to extend the support given to SMEs in economic recovery by raising to 40 or 50 homes the threshold at which developer contributions would be sought, for a time-limited period which would end “as the economy recovers from the impact of Covid-19”.
+The Government also proposed to scale up the site size threshold at the same proportion as the increase in the number of homes threshold.

-One of the key planning changes from the Housing and Planning Act 2016 was a new system of allowing the Secretary of State to grant planning “permission in principle”.
-Planning “permission in principle” is therefore a relatively new process (deriving from the Housing and Planning Act 2016) which grants planning permission for housing-led development.
-It separates the decision about the principle of whether housing development should be approved from a later technical details consent process.
+Permission in principle: Planning “permission in principle” is a relatively new process (derived from the Housing and Planning Act 2016) for housing-led development.
+It separates the decision about the principle of whether housing development should be approved from a later technical details consent process; both are required before development can go ahead.
 The in-principle matters relate to the location, use, and amount of development on a site.
-It is expected that everything else will be reserved for the technical details consent stage.
-Planning permission in principle would then have to be combined with a new “technical details consent” granted by the local authority before development could go ahead.
-The Planning Practice Guidance on permission in principle identifies the types of development to which LPAs cannot grant permission in principle; major development is outside the scope of permission in principle, unless the site is entered in Part 2 of a brownfield land register.
+Major development is outside the scope of permission in principle, unless the site is entered in Part 2 of a brownfield land register.

-The consultation document seeks views on extending permission in principle to cover major development.
-The Government argues here that this change too would benefit small and medium sized building businesses (SMEs).
-The existing restrictions in the Permission in Principle Regulations relating to environmental impact assessments and habitats requirements would not change.
+The consultation document sought views on extending permission in principle to cover major development.
+The Government argued that this change too would benefit SMEs.

 Changes already made